opcode81/sensAI/README-dev.md

 2. Bump the version that the new release shall change by using one of the following commands:

    * `bumpversion patch --commit`
    * `bumpversion minor --commit`
    * `bumpversion major --commit`

-   This will create a new "-alpha" version which can be pushed without a release ending up on PyPI.
+   This will create a new beta version.

-   If you want to release an alpha version, you may change the build number via `bumpversion build --commit`.
+   If you intend to release a beta version, you may change the build number via `bumpversion build --commit`.

 3. Push this version to github
    `git push`